Skip to main content

 The run provenance records the selected resource key and fingerprint.
 Workflow logs record the concrete executable and reference paths used during execution.

-4. Validate the Bundle Entry
+4. Validate the Resource Entry

 Validate the whole catalog: